Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Service discovery

-Every Group is defined by one Directory that contains the Services in the Group.
+Every Group is defined by one Directory that contains the Services and Peers in the Group.
 Managers register Services by offering Contracts with a [ServicePublicationGrant](#service_publication_grant) to the Directory.

 !---